 Preparing For Your Chicks

 You will need to purchase or make a brooder (a heated house for chicks).
-I use a stackable GQF Brooder; has a build-in heat lamp, temperature gauge and tray to collect all of their droppings.
-We then move them, around 3 weeks old, to a GQF Grow-off Pen before they go the a coop at 6 - 8 weeks old.
+I use a stackable GQF Brooder; has a build-in heat lamp, temperature gauge, and tray to collect all of their droppings.
+We then move them, around three weeks old, to a GQF Grow-off Pen before they go to the coop at 6 - 8 weeks old.

 A cheaper option is to design your own using a plastic storage container or a wooden box (at least 18 inches tall).
-I do not recommend a cardboard box because of the fire hazard with a heat lamp and it also absorbs water.
-Line your box with pine shavings, hang a heat lamp (recommend a 175 watt red bulb; prevents pecking on each other) or use a radiant brooder, a thermometer and add a chick waterer and a chick feeder.
+I do not recommend a cardboard box because of the fire hazard with a heat lamp; it also absorbs water.
+Line your container with pine shavings, hang a heat lamp (recommend a 175-watt red bulb; prevent pecking on each other) or use a radiant brooder, a thermometer and add a chick waterer and a chick feeder.
 The top will need to be covered (use screen or something similar); they learn to fly quickly.

 The Chicks Are Here!

-Okay, now you have your brooder setup and are ready to go pick out your chicks!
+Okay, now you have your brooder set up and are ready to go pick out your chicks!
 I recommend adding the water and feed the day you bring your chicks home.
 The water needs to be warm (prevents chicks from getting cold) and add an electrolyte to boost their system.
-We use ADM Chick Starter Grower feed in crumbles (other brands are available to your farm store) and will work well for your chicks too; feed at least the first 8 weeks.
-We use it until they are 20-24 weeks old then move them to a layer feed.
+We use ADM Chick Starter Grower feed in crumbles (other brands are available to your farm store) and will work well for your chicks, too; feed at least the first eight weeks.
+We use it until they are 20-24 weeks old, then move them to a layer feed.
 The option for medicated or organic feed is also available; we have had better luck with medicated.

-When you purchase your chicks, they are usually placed in a box.
+When you purchase your chicks, the store places them in a box.
 I recommend driving straight home and placing them in the warm brooder.
 Chicks do not like to get cold (it will stress them).
-If your chicks came in the mail, the same applies: get them under heat asap.
+If your chicks come in the mail, the same applies: get them under heat asap.

-Gently pick up your chicks, one at at time, and dip their beak into the warm water; helps chick easily find their water source.
+Gently pick up your chicks, one at a time, and dip their beak into the warm water; it helps chick easily find their water source.
 Next, set them down in the brooder so they can get used to their surroundings.
-Watch them closely the next few hours; making sure each one finds the water and feed.
+Watch them closely for the next few hours, making sure each one finds the water and feed.

-While bonding with the chicks is important, we always wait until they are a few days old before picking them up.
-The chicks need to adjust to their environment and get used to your voice.
+While bonding with the chicks is essential, we always wait until they are a few days old before picking them up.
+The chicks need to adjust to their environment and get used to their voice.